-Agencies submit proposals to FWPD, outlining the details of their crime prevention programs, including a project overview, budget summary, outcomes, and activity measures.
-Agencies are encouraged to integrate evidence-informed strategies and describe how their project impacts the District's mission.
+Agencies submit proposals to FWPD, outlining the details of their crime prevention programs, including a project overview, budget summary, goals, and performance measures.
 All proposals are reviewed and scored by a committee.
 The Scoring Committee makes recommendations to the CCPD Board, and programs are awarded funding on a competitive basis based on the amount of funds allocated towards community-based programming each fiscal year.
 Not all applicants are guaranteed to receive the CCPD funding.

 The CCPD funds can be expended on personnel costs (including benefits), travel, supplies, equipment, contracts/consultants and indirect costs as laid out in each awarded agency's budget summary.
-Indirect costs cannot exceed 10 percent of the funds requested in the total program budget.
+Indirect costs cannot exceed 10 percent of the funds requested in the total program budget for the agencies receiving community-based program funding in FY20 because they will all be functioning as direct service providers.
 Awarded agencies must submit monthly reports to FWPD staff that outline fund expenditures and performance results prior to reimbursement.